omarslan/TerminalGUIs/README.md

 # TerminalGUIs
 This repository contains the code for the JetBrains internship application.
 The project is a lightweight WPF-based terminal emulator that executes shell commands, captures output in real-time, and supports color-coded display.
-Features implemented contain the following aspects;
+The implemented features include the following aspects:;

 ✅ Execute shell/terminal commands with arguments